 I'm a Senior Economist at Sveriges Riksbank, the Swedish central bank.
 I obtained my PhD from the European University Institute in 2023.

-My research interests are in Macroeconomics with a special emphasize on search frictions in goods market, labor market and credit allocation.
+My research interests are in Macroeconomics with a special emphasize on search frictions in goods, labor and credit markets.

 Contact: max.bres "at" riksbank.se